Card Services calls have the general form:

 Return codes:

-The window handle is invalid, or the socket is not configured.
+CS_BAD_HANDLEThe window handle is invalid, or the socket is not configured.

-The socket assigned to this client is currently vacant.
+CS_NO_CARDThe socket assigned to this client is currently vacant.

-This actually means that the configuration has not been locked.
+CS_CONFIGURATION_LOCKEDThis actually means that the configuration has not been locked.

 The definition of the Card Information Structure (CIS) is the darkest chapter of the PC Card standard.
 All version 2 compliant cards should have a CIS, which describes the card and how it should be configured.
 The CIS is a linked list of ``tuples'' in the card's attribute memory space.
 Each tuple consists of an identification code, a length byte, and a series of data bytes.
 The layout of the data bytes for some tuple types is absurdly complicated, in an apparent effort to use every last bit.

-call checks to see if a card has a reasonable
+The ValidateCIS call checks to see if a card has a reasonable

-calls are used to
+CIS.
+The GetFirstTuple and GetNextTuple calls are used to

 step through CIS tuple lists.
-GetTupleData
+GetTupleData extracts data bytes

-unpacks most tuple types into more
+from a tuple.
+And ParseTuple unpacks most tuple types into more

 easily used forms.
-Finally, the ReplaceCIS
+Finally, the ReplaceCIS call allows a client

 to provide Card Services with a substitute for the CIS found on the